Lead image for Content Types And Deliverables: What Are They?

 Deliverables

-• screenshots
+• Screenshots

-• rough architecture diagram
+• Rough architecture diagrams

-• code samples
+• Code samples

-• GitHub repository
+• Demo application in a GitHub repository

-For example, tutorials often include both screenshots and code samples.
-For a guide, you may only want to use a stock image.
-It’s all about efficiently communicating to your client and writer what should be included.
-Let’s break down some specific content deliverables.
+Typically, articles will use 2-3 of these deliverables.
+For example, tutorials often include screenshots and code samples, while guides might have an architecture diagram and a stock image.
+It’s all about efficiently communicating what should be included.

 Screenshots